Byte-Masons/Reliquary/README.md

 Please reach out to zokunei@bytemasons.com to report bugs or other funky behavior.
 We will proceed with various stages of production testing in the coming weeks.

+## V2 update notes

+1. **Maturity Evolution Curves**: We have replaced the previous level evolution mechanism with curves to provide more flexibility and precision.
+The available curve options are:
+   - Linear
+   - Linear Plateau
+   - Polynomial Plateau

+2. **Scalable 'Level' Number**: The 'Level' number now scales with an O(1) complexity, ensuring consistent performance as the system grows.

+3. **Multi-Rewards with Rolling Rewarders**: The V2 update now enables the possibility of multiple rewards with the rolling rewarders.

+4. **ABI Simplification**: We have simplified ABI to streamline the interaction between the smart contracts and the user interface.

+5. **Gas Optimization**: The V2 update brings a 20% reduction in gas consumption, resulting in lower transaction fees and improved efficiency.

+6. **Bug Fixes**: We have addressed bugs identified in the previous version (see audit/ for more details).

+7. **Code Clean-up, Formatting, and Normalization**: The codebase has undergone a thorough clean-up, formatting, and normalization process to improve readability and maintainability.

 ## Installation

 This is a Foundry project.
 Get Foundry from [here](https://github.com/foundry-rs/foundry).